Back to home page click here

 The civil service

-Each Secretary of State is able to appoint a couple of political advisers – formally known as Special Advisers – to serve him or her.
+Each Secretary of State is able to appoint a couple of political advisers - formally known as Special Advisers (or SpAds) - to serve him or her.
 I was a Special Adviser to Merlyn Rees in the Northern Ireland Office from 1974-1976 and in the Home Office from 1976-1978, while my son Richard was a Special Adviser to Ruth Kelly in the Department for Education & Skills in 2005 and a Special Adviser to Douglas Alexander at the Department for International Development in 2009-2010.
 But Special Advisers are simply advisers.
 They have no line management responsibilities in respect of the staff of the Department.

-Besides these tiny number of Special Advisers, Government Departments are run by civil servants who are recruited in a totally open manner and serve governments of any political parties.
-The independence and professional of the British civil service is a fundamental feature of the British political system.
+Besides these tiny number of Special Advisers, Government Departments are run by civil servants who are recruited in a totally open manner and serve governments of any political party.
+The independence and professionalism of the British civil service are fundamental features of the British political system.
 My son Richard once worked as a civil servant in what was then the Department of Trade & Industry and my half-brother Chris was an official in the Treasury for five years.

 DEVOLVED GOVERNMENT